SCHOOL COUNSELOR RESOURCES

 Mercyhurst University Profile

 Mercyhurst University is an accredited, four-year, Catholic, liberal arts institution originally founded by the Sisters of Mercy in 1926.
 In the past 90+ years, Mercyhurst has earned a reputation as a thriving, cutting-edge university equipped with the academic programs, learning facilities, and faculty to deliver a quality 21st century education.

-Today, we are home to more than 3,000 students, offering more than 50 undergraduate majors and more than 100 concentrations and minors.
-In addition, we offer unique adult programs and 12 master’s programs.
+Today, we are home to more than 3,000 students, offering more than 100 courses of study, 13 graduate programs, and a variety of post-baccalaureate and non-degree opportunities.
 Learn more about academics at Mercyhurst.

 Our 75-acre main campus is located on a wooded hillside in Erie, Pennsylvania, overlooking beautiful Lake Erie.
 We’re approximately 100 miles from Cleveland, Ohio, and Buffalo, New York, and 130 miles north of Pittsburgh, Pennsylvania.
 Learn more about Mercyhurst’s campus life.